-Wilhelm Schickard (see biography of Schickard) was born in the small south german town Herrenberg, near Tübingen, and educated in the Protestant theological seminary Tübinger Stift, in Tübingen.
-He received his bachelor degree in 1609 and master degree in theology in 1611.
-In 1613 he became a Lutheran minister, continuing his work with the church until 1619, when he was appointed professor of Hebrew at the University of Tübingen, and in 1631 he became a professor of astronomy, mathematics and geodesy.
+Wilhelm Schickard (see biography of Schickard) was born in the small south German town Herrenberg (near Tübingen) and educated in the Protestant theological seminary Tübinger Stift in Tübingen.
+He received his bachelor’s degree in 1609 and master’s degree in theology in 1611.
+In 1613 he became a Lutheran minister, continuing his work with the church until 1619, when he was appointed professor of Hebrew at the University of Tübingen, and in 1631 he became a professor of astronomy, mathematics, and geodesy.

 It seems Schickard was recommended to Kepler just by Maestlin, who was Schickard’s teacher and precursor in the chair of astronomy.
 Maestlin probably was some kind of a patron for Schickard also (as he used to be for Kepler), because at that time there was no academic appointment without patronage.

-Kepler (see the nearby portrait from 1610) wrote in his diary for his first impressions of Schickard—”In Nürtingen I met also an excellent talent, a math-loving young man, Wilhelm, a very industrious mechanic and lover of oriental languages.”
+Kepler wrote his first impressions of Schickard in his diary—”In Nürtingen I met also an excellent talent, a math-loving young man, Wilhelm, a very industrious mechanic and lover of oriental languages.”
 Obviously during this meeting Kepler immediately recognized the massive intellect of the young Wilhelm, and encouraged his occasions with sciences.

-From this moment on, Schickard entered into close friendship and busy correspondence with Kepler until his death, made science investigations for him, took care for Kepler’s son—Ludwig, who was a student in Tübingen, created by Kepler’s request figures and copperplates, and helped for the printing of Kepler’s renown books, and which is most interesting for us—designed a mechanical calculating machine (Schickard referred to it as Rechen Uhr—calculating meter or calculating clock), which proved to be the first mechanical calculating device ever created.
+From this moment on, Schickard entered into close friendship and busy correspondence with Kepler until his death.
+During their acquaintance, Schickard made scientific investigations for Kepler, took care of Kepler’s son Ludwig (who was a student in Tübingen), created figures and copperplates by Kepler’s request, helped for the printing of Kepler’s renowned books, and (which is most interesting for us) designed a mechanical calculating machine.
+Schickard referred to the machine as Rechen Uhr—calculating meter or calculating clock, which proved to be the first mechanical calculating device ever created.

-In 1950s another biographer of Kepler—Dr. Franz Hammer (1898-1969), made a connection between the two letters from Pulkovo and a sketch of a machine (along with instructions to the mechanician (probably to Johann Pfister)), described in Schickard’s manuscripts (Schickard sketch book), kept in Württembergischen Landesbibliothek in Stuttgart (see the figures bellow).
+In the 1950s another biographer of Kepler—Dr. Franz Hammer (1898-1969), made a connection between the two letters from Pulkovo and a sketch of a machine (along with instructions to the mechanician—probably to Johann Pfister) described in Schickard’s manuscripts (Schickard sketchbook), kept in Württembergischen Landesbibliothek in Stuttgart (see the figures bellow).

 Caspar and Hammer however were not the first men, who noticed the machine of Schickard.
 Who was the first?